-Information is collected for each review to allow the Directorate Management to address the need for changes to its Policy, Objectives and other elements of the OHSEP framework.
+Information is collected for each review to allow the Directorate Management Team to address the need for changes to its Policy, objectives and other elements of the health and safety framework.
 These are considered in the light of the audits conducted, changing circumstances and the need for continual improvement.